Usually when your job requires you spend the night in…

 Breathe in the tropics’ most evocative aromas at the single-suite stay Coqui Coqui Valladolid.
 A perfumery-enhanced hideaway in a sleepy postcard-charming town, this serene retreat captures frangipani-laced breezes, and uses the floral essences in the treatments at its thatched-roof spa.
 After a nap by the plunge pool, wander through Valladolid’s town square to the city’s oldest limestone cenote.

 Taberna de los Frailes above offers a menu of tantalising Maya and Yucatán recipes, including pulled pork marinated in orange and radish sauce.
 Wine lovers, consult the impressive list and perhaps take a bottle of chilled regional white back to the hotel terrace for a toast.
 There, under a starlit sky, raise a glass to the kaleidoscope of sights, sounds and flavours provided by this magnificent swathe of Mexico.

 People don’t come to Desoe to get away from it all; they come to be in the thick of the action.
 Slick and minimalist, the hotel is one of Playa del Carmen’s top night-time attractions, with a poolside lounge bar that mixes some of the best drinks – and tracks – in town.

 Setting Tropical Caribbean seaside

-This blissful boutique-style resort set on the Mayan Riviera’s most beautiful beach is fabulously spoiling.
+This blissful boutique-style resort set on the Maya Riviera’s most beautiful beach is fabulously spoiling.
 The whitewashed three-storey Casa Grande was built to satisfy the whims of a wealthy European duchess and designed for her guests.
-Seamless service, miles of lush tropical beach, expertly mixed tequila cocktails and a pampering spa… we’ll be extremely impressed if you make it out to see the Mayan ruins.
+Seamless service, miles of lush tropical beach, expertly mixed tequila cocktails and a pampering spa… we’ll be extremely impressed if you make it out to see the Maya ruins.

 Doubles from US$595.
 Read review